solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 ---
 layout: post
-title: The X-Files - Or which project interface to pick?
+title: The X-Files - Or which build system to pick?
 author: petterizit
 excerpt: >
   Is the grass greener on the other side or are